MEET THE TEAM

 For Guya Merkle it was clear that she would not continue working like this with Vieri.
 She decided to use only fairly mined, ethical gold.
 To make "happy mining" a standard, the entrepreneur also founded the Earthbeat Foundation - a foundation that works for better working conditions and decent wages for gold miners.
 Guya Merkle firmly believes in the wearness principle that luxury and sustainability must go hand in hand.

-It wasn't until Julia Zirpel told her about her idea for the wearness at a dinner that she began to fundamentally question the production methods of fashion.
-"The more I looked into the subject, the more I became fascinated by it.
-I didn't realize how many cool and fantastic labels out there were doing it right."
-Jennifer Dixon is now convinced that a responsible approach to fashion would be a viable approach if only everyone were to participate.
-And most importantly: "We must finally show how noble but also sophisticated luxurious fair fashion can be."
-Her goal: to change the high fashion industry without diminishing their standards of aesthetics, elegance, and style.
+It was only at a dinner with Julia Zirpel, that she began to fundamentally question the production methods of fashion and the idea for the wearness emerged.
+"The more I delved into the subject, the more I was fascinated.
+I didn't realize how many cool and fantastic labels out there were doing everything right."
+Jennifer Dixon is now convinced that a responsible approach to fashion would be possible if everyone were involved.
+Because there are so many alternatives now that simply have to be discovered.

-As the daughter of a Syrian and a German, who grew up in Venezuela and Peru, she collected craftsmanship and textiles from a great variety of cultures as a child.
-The fashion designer had long been thinking about supporting traditional craftsmanship and had started to develop new ideas into this direction.
+As the daughter of a Syrian and a German, who grew up in Venezuela and Peru, she already collected handicrafts and textiles from the most different cultures of the world in her childhood.
+The trained fashion designer has been playing with the idea of supporting traditional craftsmanship and developing something new in this direction for quite some time.